juxor/afaq/markdown/secI4.md

 The aim of anarchism is far more than the end of inequality.
-Hence Proudhon's comment that socialism's _"underlying dogma"_ is that the _"objective of socialism is the emancipation of the proletariat and the eradication of poverty."_ This emancipation would be achieved by ending _"wage slavery"_ via _"democratically organised workers' associations."_ [**No Gods, No Masters**, vol. 1, p.
-57 and p.
-62] Or, to use Kropotkin's expression, _"well-being for all"_ \-- physical, mental, emotional and ethical!
+Hence Proudhon's comment that socialism's _"underlying dogma"_ is that the _"objective of socialism is the liberation of the proletariat and the eradication of poverty."_ This emancipation would be achieved by ending _"wage-labour"_ via _"democratically organised workers' associations."_ [**Property is Theft!**,
+p.
+372 and p.
+377] Or, to use Kropotkin's expression, _"well-being for all"_
+\-- physical, mental, emotional and ethical!
 Indeed, by concentrating on just poverty and ignoring the emancipation of the proletariat, the real aims of socialism are obscured:

 > _"The 'right to well-being' means the possibility of living like human beings, and of bringing up children to be members of a society better than